 Consultation/office hours for academic staff will be posted on their office doors, and the first floor in the Arthur Lewis Building is open access to students 10.00-16.00 during term time.
 If you want to see a member of staff outside of consultation hours you may e-mail them to arrange a suitable time.

 2.3 Information Points

-School of Environment, Education and Development Student Intranet https://www.seed.manchester.ac.uk/student-intranet/
+School of Environment, Education and Development Student Intranet

-The main reference point for information about your programme, the department and the School's Student Intranet
+The main reference point for information about your programme, the department and the School is the School's Student Intranet